-In 2018, Stockholm (and Gothenburg) (Sweden) will host the EuroPride/WestPride festivities from 27th of July - 19th of August.
-The Swedish trade union organisation Vision has plans to organise a follow-up conference to the Amsterdam Europride conference in 2016 and the Madrid World Pride conference in 2017.
+In 2018, Stockholm (and Gothenburg) (Sweden) hosted the EuroPride/WestPride festivities from 27th of July - 19th of August.
+The Swedish trade union organisation Vision organised a follow-up conference to the Amsterdam Europride conference in 2016 and the Madrid World Pride conference in 2017.
 More on the Pride itself can be found here.
 Information from Vision can be found here.

 In July, 2018, a the European Court of Justice ruled about the pension of a transgender woman in Great Bittain (just in time before the Brexit).
 Read about it here.